Liamta/noquery/README.md

-# noquery
+# NoQuery
-NoQuery.
 A lightweight dom traversal/manipulation library to replace jQuery.